dotnet/upgrade-assistant/CONTRIBUTING.md

 Tests need to be provided for every bug/feature(except docs or samples) that is completed.

+Ad-hoc testing of the analyzer/codefixers can be done via `src/extensions/default/analyzers/Vsix/Microsoft.DotNet.UpgradeAssistant.Extensions.Default.Vsix.csproj`.
+Set it as start-up and it will launch the experimental instance of Visual Studio with the analyzers/codefixers added as an extension.

 ### Feedback

 Your pull request will now go through extensive checks by the subject matter experts on our team.
 Please be patient while upgrade-assistant team gets through it.
 Update your pull request according to feedback until it is approved by one of the upgrade-assistant team members.
 Once the PR is approved, one of the upgrade-assistant team members will merge your PR into the repo.